 At entry-level, the Evoque falls into Group 24.
 While in the top-spec Autobiography with a plug-in hybrid powertrain, that can rise up to Group 40.

-Here at Hippo Leasing, we have a huge range of great deals available on the Range Rover Evoque; covering everything from brand-new to Approved Used.
+At Hippo Leasing, we have a huge range of great deals available on the Range Rover Evoque from brand-new to used.